Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Introduction

 \section{Introduction}

-Object detection is a fundamental task in computer vision, underpinning a wide range of real-world applications such as autonomous driving and robotic navigation.
-In recent years, CNNs have driven significant advancements in object detection \cite{dai2016r, redmon2016you, he2017mask, lin2017feature, liu2016ssd, girshick2015fast, ren2016faster, wang2023gold, tang2024hic, 10658314}.
-Meanwhile, the introduction of Detection Transformers (DETR) revolutionized the field by leveraging Transformer architectures for end-to-end detection \cite{carion2020end}.
-Subsequent variants, including Deformable-DETR \cite{zhu2020deformable}, DINO-DETR \cite{zhang2022dino} and D-FINE \cite{peng2024d}, etc. \cite{chen2024lw, liu2022dab, meng2021conditional, huang2024deim, zhao2024detrs} have further enhanced performance and speed.
+Object detection is a core task in computer vision, supporting applications like autonomous driving and robotic navigation.
+Recent progress has been largely driven by CNN-based methods \cite{dai2016r, redmon2016you, he2017mask, lin2017feature, liu2016ssd, girshick2015fast, ren2016faster, wang2023gold, tang2024hic, 10658314}.
+More recently, Detection Transformers (DETR) introduced Transformer-based end-to-end detection \cite{carion2020end}.
+Subsequent variants \cite{zhu2020deformable, zhang2022dino, peng2024d, chen2024lw, liu2022dab, meng2021conditional, huang2024deim, zhao2024detrs} have further enhanced performance and speed.
 However, these advancements primarily target generic object detection, leaving critical challenges unresolved for detecting tiny objects—particularly in aerial imagery from drones or satellites.

-Tiny object detection, which aims to localize and classify objects occupying only a few pixels, remains a particularly difficult problem in computer vision.
-It is crucial for applications such as remote sensing, drone-based monitoring, and autonomous navigation.
-The primary challenge stems from the fragile and sparse feature representation of tiny objects.
+Tiny object detection, which focuses on localizing and classifying objects occupying only a few pixels, is critical for tasks like remote sensing, drone monitoring, and autonomous navigation.
+Its challenge stems from the fragile and sparse feature representation of tiny objects.
 These objects heavily rely on low-level spatial details, which are often lost in deeper layers of feature hierarchies.
 Maintaining high-resolution feature maps help preserve such information but comes at the cost of increased computational complexity and memory consumption.
 Deformable DETR \cite{zhu2020deformable} alleviates some of this burden through sparse deformable attention, yet still suffers from high inference latency due to its broad multi-scale attention.
 RT-DETR \cite{zhao2024detrs} improves inference speed by decoupling intra-scale and cross-scale interactions but relies heavily on deep, low-resolution features, resulting in degraded performance on small-scale targets.
 These issues highlight the pressing need for detection frameworks that can balance fine-grained feature preservation with computational efficiency.